 The Webb Residence is prominently situated at the southwest corner of Broadway Street/Old Route 66 and South Liberty Street (figure 3, photo 2).
 The neighborhood is a mix of residential and commercial properties.
 Many of the residential properties were built in the late 19th/early 20th century.
-The building is centered on a square lot, its façade on the east elevation along South Liberty.
+The building is centered on a square lot, its façade on the east elevation along South Liberty (figure 2).
 An AT&T substation building is directly across South Liberty.
-A cobbled alley separates the residence's lot from the Central United Methodist Church and rear parking lot, a large three-story smooth stone-clad building with classical details, just to the west.
-Webb's barn/carriage house once stood on this lot, but were demolished when he donated the land to the church (then referred to as Methodist Church, South) circa 1907 (photo 1, figure 14).
-A grassy lot separates the Webb Residence from the rest of the dwellings along South Liberty. which are smaller one and two story front gable wood frame buildings with modest details influenced by Late Victorian styles.2 The Downtown Webb City Historic District (#14000427), which includes the individually listed Middle West Hotel (#82003149), is two blocks east of the nominated property.
-The Webb Residence's lot is boarded by a low, ornate iron fence mounted on a limestone base (photo 2).
-This fence continues south along South Liberty, ending at the north edge of the block's southeast corner property.
-This fence replaced the original wood split rail fence sometime after 1909 (figure 14).
-The current concrete sidewalk meets the limestone fence base on the north and east elevations and appears to follow the historic sidewalk layout.
-A narrow grassy strip with some saplings lies between the sidewalk and curbs.
-A concrete walkway follows the historic pathway from the sidewalk along South Liberty to the facade's stone steps and a narrower concrete walkway that branches to the south and curves around the house's southeast corner to the south elevation's porch.
-There is a small tree just south of the walkway and a mature tree to the southeast near the fence.
-The house has many shrubs along the base of the facade (east elevation) and north elevation that obscure the foundation.
+A cobbled alley along the west boundary separates the Residence's lot from the Central United Methodist Church and rear parking lot.
+Webb's barn/carriage house once stood where the church now stands (visible to the right of the Residence in figure 1), but were demolished when Webb donated the land to the church (then referred to as Methodist Church, South) circa 1907.1 A grassy lot separates the Webb Residence from the rest of the dwellings along South Liberty, which are smaller one and two story front gable wood frame buildings with modest details influenced by Late Victorian styles.2 The Downtown Webb City Historic District (listed 7/18/2014), which includes the individually listed Middle West Hotel listed 9/16/1982), is two blocks east of the nominated property.
+The Webb Residence's lot is bordered by a low, ornate iron fence mounted on a limestone base (photo 2).
+This fence continues south along South